 Green corridors are essential to maintain the wildlife habitats and the green open feel of the parish.
-These green corridors will provide and enhance areas, not only for wildlife, but where possible, multi-functional green space, which is capable of delivering a wide range of environmental and quality of life benefits for local communities in order to continue and replicate the Beveridge vision.
+These green corridors will provide and enhance areas, not only for wildlife, but where possible, multi-functional green space, which can deliver a wide range of environmental and quality of life benefits for local communities in order to continue and replicate the Beveridge vision.